brefphp/bref/docs/README.md

 - **API**

-    APIs run well on AWS Lambda thanks to the API Gateway integration.
+    APIs run on AWS Lambda without problems.

-    Performances are now similar to what you could expect on traditional VPS, with the exception of cold starts that can occasionally add a few hundreds of ms to some requests.
+    Performances are now similar to what you could expect on traditional VPS, with the exception of cold starts that can occasionally add a few hundreds of ms to some requests (usually 0.5% of the requests).
 While cold starts can be mitigated, those can be a deal breaker with real time APIs where response time is critical.

 - **API with MySQL/PostgreSQL**